nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 ======================

 The configuration channel listener is an application module that provides a set of options that are accessible through the configuration channel.
-For example, depending on listener, it can provide the CPI option from :ref:`nrf_desktop_motion` or the option for searching for new peer from :ref:`nrf_desktop_ble_bond`.
+For example, depending on the listener, it can provide the CPI option from :ref:`nrf_desktop_motion` or the option for searching for a new peer from :ref:`nrf_desktop_ble_bond`.
 The host computer can use set or fetch request to access these options.

-On the firmware side, the configuration channel listener and its options are referenced with numbers, respectively module ID and option IDs.
+On the firmware side, the configuration channel listener and its options are referenced with module ID and option ID numbers, respectively.

 On the host side, these IDs are translated to strings based on the registered listener and option names.
 Details are described in the :ref:`nrf_desktop_config_channel_script`.